Swordmaster3214/PSMove-DSU/README.md

 # PSMove-DSU
 A Cross Platform DSU/Cemuhook Server using psmoveapi for Dolphin Emulator to understand the Playstation Move controller's accurate sixaxis orientation stuff.
 ## Usage instructions
-Make sure you have already paired your PS Move controller with your system using https://github.com/thp/psmoveapi and have it turned on.
-Then run the DSU server, and you will be good to go.
+If your controller is already paired with your PC, just run the server.
+If not, connect your PS Move controller via USB and let the automatic pairing utility handle it for you.
+Note that it may require elevated privileges.
 Connect your DSU server (localhost, port 26760) and map your buttons in Dolphin or some other DSU-supported emulator as you please.
-Note that you do not need psmoveapi installed in order to run the binary, however, you need to have had it installed at one point to pair the controller.
-I plan to change this in the future, with the pairing process built in.
+Note that you do not need psmoveapi installed in order to run the binary.
 Also, only one controller at a time for now.
 ### Button Mappings

 Button | Mapping